-That is why the Centre for Excellence in Child and Family Welfare (the Centre), the peak body for Victoria’s children, young people, and their families, will recognise journalists who have sought to elevate the voices of children and families in a respectful and material way over the past year with our Media Awards.
-Launched in 2020, the Media Awards highlight the excellent reporting of journalists who centre the experiences and voices of children, young people, and their families.
+The Centre for Excellence in Child and Family Welfare, Victoria’s peak body for children, young people, and their families, will be recognising journalists who have sought to elevate the voices of children and families in a respectful and material way.

 - Best story about children